DXHeroes/knowledge-base-content/practices/Git.md

 slug: Git
 stages:
   - development
-short_description: Git is a distibuted version control system (VCS) tools used for tracking code in a software development project.
+short_description: Git is a distibuted version control system (VCS) tool used for tracking code in a software development project.
 tags:
   - git
   - branching